 - clearly experience one’s thoughts, feelings and sensations

 This is why I serve and recommend only fresh fruit and greens to retreatants.
 This is the frugivorous diet, common to all anthropoid primates like us.
 Being perfectly appropriate for human anatomy and physiology, these foods only nourish us.
 They neither stimulate or intoxify the system, nor overtax digestion, nor suppress feeling or memory.

 For more about frugivorous diet, I recommend The 80/10/10 Diet by Dr Douglas Graham.
-He is a Natural Hygienist, 25-year frugivore, and Olympic trainer.
+He is a Natural Hygienist, 25-year frugivore, former Olympic athlete and trainer to professional athletes.
 Also, the videos of Loren Lockman, also a master hygienist and 25-year frugivore, apparently sent from the future to show us how to eat and relate to food.